guysoft/ElectricSheepPi/README.rst

 Features
 --------

-* Runs Electrtic Sheep out of the box
+* Runs Electric Sheep out of the box

 Developing
 ----------